Aztec Dance Forever

 Series: Now and Then: Living Memories – Art on Market Street 2026

-For over 35 years, groups formed by immigrants and Indigenous descendants have shared the ancestral practice of Aztec dance in festivals, protests, and celebrations such as Día de los Muertos and Carnaval—making it an essential thread in the cultural fabric of San Francisco and the Bay Area.
+For over 35 years, groups formed by immigrants and Indigenous descendants have carried forward the ancestral practice of Aztec dance in festivals, protests, and celebrations such as Día de los Muertos and Carnaval—making it a vital thread in the cultural fabric of San Francisco and the Bay Area.

 Aztec dance—a living offering that connects body, land, and memory—preserves and renews Indigenous identities with every step.
-The dancer featured in the poster is Xochitl, who began dancing at age two and now, at 25, co-directs the group her parents, Connie and Ricardo, founded after immigrating from Toluca 35 years ago, carrying with them the teachings of their elders.
-This group embodies a family legacy that weaves Mexica, Huichol, Otomí, and Mazahua roots into the heart of the Mission.
+The dancer featured in this poster is Xochitl, who began dancing at age two and now, at 25, co-directs the group her parents, Connie Rivera and Ricardo Peña, founded after immigrating from Toluca 35 years ago, carrying the teachings of their elders.
+We dedicate this poster and story to the memory of Ricardo Peña, father of Xochitl, whose legacy continues to inspire and guide the community.
+The group embodies a family heritage that weaves Mexica, Huichol, Otomí, and Mazahua roots into the heart of the Mission.

 They are not alone—many Aztec dance groups across the Bay Area carry these traditions forward, each adding vital cultural roots to the evolving story of the community.
-Together, they are part of a living history that is written every day through movement, celebration, and resilience.
+Together, they form a living history written every day through movement, celebration, and resilience.

-The poster design honors Aztec dance through vibrant feathers, ceremonial attire, and rattles.
-Around the dancer, a symbolic border weaves together ancestral icons from Aztec, Maya, and Inca cultures—sun, water, maize, and sacred deities—celebrating Indigenous roots and connection to the land.
+The poster design honors Aztec dance with vibrant feathers, ceremonial attire, and rattles.
+Surrounding the dancer, a symbolic border intertwines ancestral icons from Aztec, Maya, and Inca cultures—sun, water, maize, and sacred deities—celebrating Indigenous roots and the enduring connection to the land.

 • Español :